klitsunova/TrenchWar/README.md

     - designed MVC architecture for application, decomposed it on tasks;

-    - implemented core game logic: menues and controllers;
+    - implemented core game logic: menus and controllers;

     - added local network mode;